vitaly-t/pg-promise-demo/README.md

 * the console output (make sure you have NODE_ENV=`development`)
 * errors log - file `db/errors.log`

-The application implements two tables: `Users->Products` as one-to-many, both need to be created first via commands `/users/create` and then `products/create`.
+The application implements two tables: `users->products` as one-to-many, both need to be created first via commands `/users/create` and then `products/create`.

 Examples: